smucclaw/eu-ai-act/act.md

 Where the legal acts listed in Annex II, section A, enable the manufacturer of the product to opt out from a third-party conformity assessment, provided that that manufacturer has applied all harmonised standards covering all the relevant requirements, that manufacturer may make use of that option only if he has also applied harmonised standards or, where applicable, common specifications referred to in Article 41, covering the requirements set out in Chapter 2 of this Title.

-4.
+4. High-risk AI systems shall undergo a new conformity assessment procedure whenever they are substantially modified, regardless of whether the modified system is intended to be

+For high-risk AI systems that continue to learn after being placed on the market or put into service, changes to the high-risk AI system and its performance that have been pre- determined by the provider at the moment of the initial conformity assessment and are part of the information contained in the technical documentation referred to in point 2(f) of

 5. The Commission is empowered to adopt delegated acts in accordance with Article 73 for the purpose of updating Annexes VI and Annex VII in light of technical progress.

-order to subject high-risk AI systems referred to in points 2 to 8 of Annex III to the
+6. The Commission is empowered to adopt delegated acts to amend paragraphs 1 and 2 in order to subject high-risk AI systems referred to in points 2 to 8 of Annex III to the

 conformity assessment procedure referred to in Annex VII or parts thereof.
 The Commission shall adopt such delegated acts taking into account the effectiveness of the conformity assessment procedure based on internal control referred to in Annex VI in preventing or minimizing the risks to health and safety and protection of fundamental rights posed by such systems as well as the availability of adequate capacities and resources among notified bodies.

 *Article 44 Certificates*

-1. Certificates issued by notified bodies in accordance with Annex VII shall be drawn-up in a language determined by the Member State in which the notified body is established .
+1. Certificates issued by notified bodies in accordance with Annex VII shall be drawn-up in a a language which can be easily undestood by the relevant authorities in the Member State in which the notified body is established .

 2. Certificates shall be valid for the period they indicate, which shall not exceed five years.
 On application by the provider, the validity of a certificate may be extended for further periods, each not exceeding five years, based on a re-assessment in accordance with the applicable conformity assessment procedures.
+Any supplement to a certificate shall remain valid as long as the certificate which it supplements is valid.

 3. Where a notified body finds that an AI system no longer meets the requirements set out in Chapter 2 of this Title, it shall, taking account of the principle of proportionality, suspend or withdraw the certificate issued or impose any restrictions on it, unless compliance with those requirements is ensured by appropriate corrective action taken by the provider of the system within an appropriate deadline set by the notified body.
 The notified body shall give reasons for its decision.